mchojrin/mysql-webapp/README.md

 * [Online Mendelian Inheritance in Man (OMIM)](http://omim.org/)
 * [Disease Ontology (DO)](http://disease-ontology.org/)

-I selected only a few diseases and utilized their associated protein/gene data.
+I selected a few diseases and utilized the associated protein/gene data.
 However, all data belongs to these specified entities.